sianmosey/kim_sian_portfolio/README.md

 ## Issues

+### One of my pages about works

 When you access seeyou.com, only the image on the bootcamp page does not appear normally for some reason.

 However, it works well with the files in the git hub.

+### Contact form

+Currently contact form doesn't function.
+I couldn't add ux for error/success message because the sass connection didn't work on my laptop.

 ## Built With